Coming soon · iOS & Apple Watch

 Philosophy.
 No data harvesting, no upsells, no premium tier, no social feed obligation.
 Your training data lives on your phone — there's literally no server collecting it.

-Price. $7.99/month or $59.99/year.
-Half of Runna.
+Price. $9.99/month or $79.99/year — that's the price of Strava, except Strava's a tracker and this is a coach.
+About a third less than Runna.
 If price isn't your concern, the first three reasons matter more.

 The app keeps working.
 Plans are generated locally, your data is on your phone, and there's no server that has to stay online for it to function.
 If I disappear, your training history stays yours — you'd just stop getting updates.
 I have no plans to disappear, but the architecture means you're not at risk if I do.

 You get a full 7-day free trial when you sign up.
-Pick monthly ($7.99) or annual ($59.99) at signup, and Apple won't charge you until day 7.
+Pick monthly ($9.99) or annual ($79.99) at signup, and Apple won't charge you until day 7.
 Cancel any time during the trial in your iPhone's Settings → Subscriptions → Why Not, and you pay nothing.

 Yes.
 Cancel through your iPhone's Settings → your name → Subscriptions → Why Not → Cancel Subscription.
 You keep full access until the end of your current paid period.
 Your training history stays on your phone in read-only mode after that.